-In this guide, we’ll reveal a secret weapon for trading; order flow.
+In this guide, we’ll reveal a secret weapon for trading: order flow.
 If you aren’t familiar with it, stick to the end and see how this simple trading strategy can change the way you are going to trade.

 What is Order Flow Trading?

 Order flow trading, also known as order flow analysis or tape reading, is one of the oldest and most effective trading methods.
 David Liss, for example, who released the fictional novel Whiskey Rebels, mentions the order flow trading analysis in the 18th-century Philadelphia Stock Exchange.
+At basic, this method involves the analysis of recently executed orders as well as pending orders to predict market sentiment and the future direction of markets.

 Historically, order trading was a very common technique for pit traders.
 Back then, many used the same price levels to place orders and analyzed the tape reading to know when to enter and exit trades.
 That makes sense, right?
-They didn’t have many tools and tape reading was the main screen for them to monitor.
+They didn’t have many tools, and tape reading was the main screen for them to monitor.

 Before we get into the specifics of order flow trading, you first need to know what order flow analysis looks like on a trading chart.